-Lisa Blee teaches courses in the American West, Native American history, environmental thought, and public history, and is the coordinator for the Cultural Heritage & Preservation Studies Minor.
-Her research interests include American Indian and settler politics, law, and commemorations.
-Her first book is Framing Chief Leschi: Narratives and the Politics of Historical Justice (University of North Carolina Press, 2014).
-Her current manuscript, Monumental Mobility: The Memory Work of Massasoit, under contract with the University of North Carolina Press, traces replications of a public memorial to Massasoit to various western American locations in the twentieth century.
+Lisa Blee teaches courses in the American West, Native American history, environmental thought, memory, and public history, and is the coordinator for the Cultural Heritage & Preservation Studies Minor.
+Her research interests include American Indian and settler politics, historical narratives, and commemorations in the U.S. West.
+She is the author of Framing Chief Leschi: Narratives and the Politics of Historical Justice (University of North Carolina Press, 2014) and Monumental Mobility: The Memory Work of Massasoit (University of North Carolina Press, forthcoming Feb.
+2019).

 B.A.
 Lewis and Clark College 2002

 Wake Forest University.
 Associate Professor 2015 - present; Assistant Professor 2009 – 2015

 Program Coordinator, Cultural Heritage & Preservation Studies Minor (2016-present)

 Click here for the complete CV.

 Thematically this course focuses on both the macrohistories of economies and societies, and the microhistories of materials and individuals.
 Course readings – a combination of scholarly texts, historical documents, autobiographies, and shorter first-person accounts – follow the social, cultural, economic, and political evolutions in North America, South America, and the Caribbean.
 Overall, the course content explores the tensions between broad historical trends and individuals’ stories; such an approach leads us to understand the diverse ways in which people viewed their world, their singular and collective power to change it, and the larger structures of power that limited or supported their actions.